A Bill Banning Most Abortions Becomes Law In Ohio

 The Ohio Senate in March passed another bill requiring the burial or cremation of fetal remains.
 The bill is now being considered in the Ohio House.

-Legislators attempted several times before to pass the "Heartbeat Bill," but the legislation was twice vetoed by former Gov. John Kasich, who warned it would prove costly for the state to defend in court.
+Legislators attempted several times before to pass the heartbeat bill, but the legislation was twice vetoed by former Gov. John Kasich, who warned it would prove costly for the state to defend in court.